FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks

-where $ W^{\rm{D}} $ is the bandwidth that the satellite broadcasts the global model to the users.
-In this paper, we focus solely on the applications for users in remote areas.
-Unlike urban environments with numerous blocks, remote regions have relatively few obstacles.
-Therefore, we disregard the impact of small-scale fading caused by the multi-path effect \cite{9174937}.
+where $P_{\rm{SAT}}$ is the transmit power of satellites and $ W^{\rm{D}} $ is the bandwidth that the satellite broadcasts the global model to the users.
+The free-space path loss of downlink transmission can be calculated by $ L_{k,j}^{\rm{D,PL}} = {\left( {\frac{\lambda_{j}^{\rm{D}} }{{4\pi {d_{k,j}^{\rm{D}}}}}} \right)^2} $, where $ \lambda_{j}^{\rm{D}} $ is the wavelength of downlink signal and $ d_{k,j}^{\rm{D}} $ is the downlink transmission distance.
+In this paper, we mainly discuss users located in remote areas, where satellite links experience fewer obstacles and weaker multi-path effects compared with urban environments.
+This assumption is used solely for channel modeling simplification, while the proposed FedMeld framework itself remains applicable to cross-region model aggregation in other urban areas.
+Therefore, we ignore the impact of small-scale fading caused by the multi-path effect, being consistent with \cite{9174937}.